AI SEO vs Traditional SEO: What's the Difference?

 - Less generic wording and more specific service context

-This is not really a choice between old and new.
+This isn't really a choice between old and new.
 A good local business website should support both traditional search and AI-assisted search at the same time.

 That means building pages that are useful to humans first, while also being structured clearly enough for search systems to interpret.

-What to focus on if you want a stronger search foundation now
+What to focus on for stronger search foundations

-The most practical place to start is not with hype.
-It is with the fundamentals that make the website clearer and more useful.
+The most practical place to start isn't with hype.
+It's with the fundamentals that make the website clearer and more useful.

 - Strengthen the main service pages